Javed Siddiqui: Personal life

-Javed Siddiqi belongs to the family of great freedom fighters, Mohammad Ali Jouhar and his brother Maulana Shaukat Ali.
+Javed Siddiqui belongs to the family of great freedom fighters, Mohammad Ali Jouhar and his brother Maulana Shaukat Ali.
 His father was an assistant librarian at Raza Library.

 His early education was in Rampur's Hamid High School and Jaame-ul-uloom, Furqaniah.
 He passed his high school in English in Aligarh Muslim University.

 At the age of 17, he moved to Bombay and under the guidance of his uncle Maulana Zahid Shaukat Ali, Javed started his career as a journalist in his Urdu newspaper Khilafat Daily.
 He worked in newspapers such as Inquilab and Hindustan and then started his own newspaper named Urdu Reporter.

-Siddiqi started his career in films as a dialogue writer and assistant director to Satyajit Ray in Shatranj Ke Khilari.
+Siddiqui started his career in films as a dialogue writer and assistant director to Satyajit Ray in Shatranj Ke Khilari.
 He also assisted James Ivory as chief assistant director.

-Siddiqi has four children.
+Siddiqui has four children.
 Two of them, Lubna Salim and Sameer Siddiqui, are involved in film and theatre.

 Urdu literature

-In 2012, Siddiqi wrote a book of pen sketches named Roshandan.
-The book was published from Delhi and later on it was republished from AJJ, Karachi.
+In 2012, Siddiqui wrote a book of pen sketches named Roshandan.
+The book was published from Delhi and later on it was republished from Ajj, Karachi.
 A comprehensive review on the book was written by Karachi-based writer and researcher on Ibne Safi, Rashid Ashraf which was published in Karachi renowned Urdu magazine Quarterly Ijra in 2012.

-Siddiqi started the second part of Roshandan with the first pen sketch on Satyajit Ray (Kya Admi Tha Ray) which was published in Mumbai's literary magazine Naya Warq and later on in Ajj, Karachi, March 2013.
+Siddiqui started the second part of Roshandan with the first pen sketch on Satyajit Ray (Kya Aadmi Tha Ray) which was published in Mumbai's literary magazine Naya Warq and later on in Ajj, Karachi, March 2013.